- Search The Registry

 - My Account

 *Anne Moody was born on this date in 1940.
-She is an African American writer.
+She was a Black writer.

 From Wilkinson County, Mississippi.
 She is the daughter of Fred and Elmire Moody, and the oldest of nine children.
 Moody felt the pains of racism at an early age.
 She had to clean houses as a child to help her family to afford food and clothing.
 She attended segregated schools, where she received good grades.
 After graduating from high school, Moody received a basketball scholarship to Natchez Junior College in 1961.